Industrial and Commercial Workers' Union: Development and collapse

 The ICU's ideology was an unstable mixture, and the movement developed highly unevenly.
 At times, ICU leaders promoted a radical vision of workers and tenant farmers taking over white farms.
 In the late 1920s the movement took on a millenarian aspect in the rural Eastern Cape where predictions of airborne liberation by African Americans captured the imagination of thousands of people.
 Yet the ICU also made extensive, and often successful, use of the (white-run) courts.
 In the late 1920s, the South African ICU briefly sought to reposition itself as a moderate, orthodox trade union.

 There was some overlap of membership between the ICU and the then-moderate (and tiny) African National Congress, but the two bodies were often rivals, despite several ICU attempts to influence Congress.
 Members of the Communist Party of South Africa played an important role in the early ICU, but were expelled in 1926.

 By the late 1920s the South African ICU faced severe repression, especially the eviction of activists from white farms and laws enabling crackdowns on key figures.
 This repression was enabled by the Industrial Conciliation Act, 1924, which exempted non-whites from labor laws and refused them legal recognition as employees.
 Meanwhile, the union had severe internal weaknesses, including unaccountable leaders, corruption and a lack of clear strategy.
 In 1928 the union was still able to play a major role in the famous women's beer hall boycott in Durban, where in the 1930s the union had its own hall in Prince Edward Street in Durban, and undertook mass marches through the suburb of Sydenham.

 The Zimbabwean ICU faced similar challenges, but grew quite rapidly into the 1930s, emerging as a major black political force.
 Like the South African ICU, it had a large rural base, as well as an influence in black urban areas.
 It experienced some decline, but continued to operate in the form of the Reformed ICU into the mid-1950s.
 In Zambia, ICU groups were active from 1931, but never attained the size and power of the two southern ICUs.
 In Namibia, the ICU was mainly active in the port town of Lüderitz.

 In 1935 Rachel Simons was the secretary of the union.

-Analysts and currents sympathetic to an autonomous and self-directed politics of the poor are increasingly revisiting the history of the ICU.
+Contemporary analysts and currents sympathetic to an autonomous and self-directed politics of the poor are increasingly revisiting the history of the ICU.